planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 *Added in version [0.14.0].*

 [`IRenderer<T>`][IRenderer<T>] and [`IActionRenderer<T>`][IActionRenderer<T>]
-interfaces, event listners that wait for state transitions of node's local chain, flow in a blocking manner as they do not spawn new threads.
-Suppose some rendering logic calls `Thread.Sleep(60_000)`---continued state transition from it on the chain will be made after waiting for 60 seconds of rending.
+interfaces, event listeners that wait for state transitions of node's local chain, do not spawn new threads but flow in a blocking manner.
+Suppose some rendering logic calls `Thread.Sleep(60_000)`---continued state transition from it on the chain will be made after waiting for 60 seconds of rendering.

-Since version 0.14.0, two decorators which execute time-consuming rendering logic in a separated thread without blocking, [`NonblockRenderer<T>`][NonblockRenderer<T>] and [`NonblockActionRenderer<T>`][NonblockActionRenderer<T>] classes, are introduced.
+Since version 0.14.0, we've introduced two decorators which execute time-consuming rendering logic in a separated thread without blocking-- [`NonblockRenderer<T>`][NonblockRenderer<T>] and [`NonblockActionRenderer<T>`][NonblockActionRenderer<T>] classes.
 Both classes take another render through their constructors, and call its event handlers in a separated thread.
 As they are decorators, the existing renderers can be transformed into a non-blocking style, by wrapping existing ones with the decorators.

-Despite they are non-blocking, they have their own internal queue to guarantee the order of events.
+Although they are non-blocking, they have their own internal queue to guarantee the order of events.

 [IRenderer<T>]: https://docs.libplanet.io/0.19.0/api/Libplanet.Blockchain.Renderers.IRenderer-1.html